cliffhall/puzzlebox/README.md

 ## MCP Tools
 <details>
-<summary>These are functions that are exposed to the agents for managing puzzles.</summary>
+<summary>These functions are exposed to the agents for managing puzzles.</summary>

 ### ⚙️ **`add_puzzle`**
 #### Add a new instance of a puzzle (finite state machine).